Learn to row

 Our winning crew at Hammersmith Regatta April 2016 - including members who learnt to row with us!

 At Furnivall, there’s nothing that we enjoy more than teaching people to row.
-Some of the rowers who learnt to row with us in 2010 went on to compete at the Commonwealth Games… who knows, that could be you next!
+Some of our "home-grown" rowers went on to compete at the Commonwealth Games… so who knows, that could be you next!

 We will be running our next course in summer 2017, for both men and women.
 You don't need any previous experience of rowing or sculling: we’ll teach you everything that you need to know.